 - Pneumonia is an infection in your lungs

-- It is often a complication of the flu
+- It may be a complication of the flu

 - Most healthy people recover from pneumonia in 1 to 3 weeks, but it can be life-threatening

-- Pneumonia can be prevented by getting vaccinated and practicing good health habits
+- One form of bacterial pneumonia can be prevented by getting vaccinated and practicing good health habits

 What Is Pneumonia?